Hundred Flowers Campaign: End of the campaign and subsequent crackdown

-In June and July, the Party halted campaign with Mao's support, and the Anti-Rightist Campaign was launched, partly as a corrective.
+In June and July, the Party halted the campaign with Mao's support, and the Anti-Rightist Campaign was launched, partly as a corrective.
+The first targets were the leaders of the China Democratic League, Luo Longji and Zhang Bojun, both of whom were accused of forming a "counter-revolutionary alliance to promote an anti-communist bourgeois line".
 Unexpected demands for power sharing led to the abrupt change of policy.
 By that time, Mao had witnessed Nikita Khrushchev denouncing Joseph Stalin and the Hungarian Revolution of 1956, events which he felt were threatening.
 In essence, Mao was threatened by the intellectuals efforts to reclaim the position as loyal guardians of the proper moral framework for the political system.

 The campaign made a lasting impact on Mao's ideological perception.
-Mao, who is known historically to be more ideological and theoretical, less pragmatic and practical, continued to attempt to solidify socialist ideals in future movements in a more pragmatic manner, and in the case of the Cultural Revolution, employed more violent means.
+Mao, who is known historically to be more ideological and theoretical, while being less pragmatic and practical, continued to attempt to solidify socialist ideals in future movements in a more stringent manner, and in the case of the Cultural Revolution, employed more violent means.
 Another consequence of the Hundred Flowers Campaign was that it discouraged dissent and made intellectuals reluctant to criticize Mao and his party in the future.
 The Anti-Rightist Movement that shortly followed, and was caused by the Hundred Flowers Campaign, resulted in the persecution of intellectuals, officials, students, artists, and dissidents labeled "rightists".
 The campaign led to a loss of individual rights, especially for any Chinese intellectuals educated in Western centers of learning.
 The campaign was conducted indiscriminately, as numerous individuals were labeled as "rightists" based on anonymous denunciations.
 Local officials across the country were even assigned quotas for the number of "rightists" they needed to identify and denounce within their units.
 In the summer and early fall of 1957, roughly four hundred thousand urban residents, including many intellectuals, were branded as rightists and either sent to penal camps or forced into labor in the countryside.
 While the party attempted to improve relations with intellectuals at the end of the Great Leap Forward, the Cultural Revolution obliterated any semblance of intellectual influence and prestige, "very few, if any, intellectuals survived the Cultural Revolution without having suffered physical and psychological abuse".

-The Hundred Flowers Movement was the first of its kind in the history of the People's Republic of China in that the government opened up to ideological criticisms from the general public.
-Although its true nature has always been questioned by historians, it can be generally concluded that the events that took place alarmed the central communist leadership.
-The movement also represented a pattern that has emerged from Chinese history wherein free thought is promoted by the government, and then suppressed by it.
-A similar surge in ideological thought would not occur again until the late 1980s, leading up to the 1989 Tiananmen Square protests and massacre.
-The latter surge, however, did not receive the same amount of government backing and encouragement.